allisynma/allisynma.github.io/_posts/2015-2-21-the-perks-of-being-a-wallflower.md

 ---
 layout: post
 title: The Perks of Being a Wallflower
-class: blog--ThePerksOfBeingAWallflower
+class: blog--thePerksOfBeingAWallflower
 permalink: /blog/the-perks-of-being-a-wallflower/
+author: Stephen Chbosky
 ---
-#The Perks of Being a Wallflower by Stephen Chbosky

 Disclaimer: There are spoilers!
 So go read the book first, and then come back and read my blog :)